Visiting Scholar Services

 Office of International Programs

 Exchange visitors are invited by departments at UT Tyler.
 The purpose of their visit is to engage in collaborative academic projects.
 These activities include teaching, lecturing, observing, consulting in connection with a research project, departmental research, researcher training, or demonstrating a special skill.
+Exchange visitors are encouraged to voluntarily participate in activities that provide them with an opportunity to share their language, culture, and history with Americans.

 Program participants and their dependents are required to have medical insurance coverage in effect during the period of time of the exchange visitors program with the following minimum benefits [22 CFR 62.14].